General liability insurance certificate

 This document serves as proof of insurance.
 It outlines your general liability coverage and includes information about:

-Your tech company.
+Your company.
 The certificate identifies the policyholder and the named insured, typically your business and yourself.
-You should see the name of your tech company and your contact information at the top of the form.
+You should see the name of your company and your contact information at the top of the form.

 Your insurance company.
 The certificate shows which insurance agency provided your policy.